le0pard/le0pard.github.io/_posts/chef/2013-01-05-chef-solo-getting-started-part-2.md

   The helper "nginx_site" can enable/disable configuration from folder "site-available" and reload nginx.
 I will show how to use this helper.

- * files - folder contain files, which need just copy on server in right place (it can be ssl keys, static configs, etc.)
+ * files - folder, which contain files and this files just need to copy on server in the right place (it can be ssl keys, static configs, etc.)
- * recipes - this folder contain all recipes of this cookbook.
+ * recipes - folder, which contain all recipes of this cookbook.
 Each recipe is in a separate Ruby file:

 {% highlight bash %}
 $ ls -la cookbooks/nginx/recipes